Surf Camps Canary Islands - Surf School Canary Islands

 - Lots of different surf spots

-There is a vast amount of world-class waves on the seven Canary islands and the two little islands Lobos and La Graciosa.
+There is a vast amount of world-class waves to surf on the seven main Canary islands and the two little islands Lobos and La Graciosa.
 Surfers of all skill levels, from beginners to advanced surfers, can find amazing waves here any time of year.

 Because of its geographical location, the weather in Fuerteventura is very good throughout the whole year.
-The island lies directly in front of the African coast and can therefore be reached from anywhere in Europe quite easily.
-Since we don’t want you to miss out on these great surf destinations, we have a surf camp in Fuerteventura and a surf camp in Tenerife.
-Besides being situated in the Atlantic Ocean, our Surf Camps Canary Islands have the big advantage, compared to other European surf destinations, of being shaped in a way that waves are guaranteed every day of the year.
-If the waves do not come from the north, then there is swell in the south, west or east.
+The island lies directly in front of the African coast and can therefore be quite easily reached by plane from anywhere in Europe.
+Since we don't want you to miss out on these great surf destinations, we have a surf camp in Fuerteventura and a surf camp in Tenerife to offer you.
+Besides being situated on the Atlantic Ocean, our Surf Camps Canary Islands have the big advantage, compared to other European surf destinations, of being shaped in a way that waves are guaranteed every day of the year.
+If the waves do not come from the north, then there is swells from the south, east or west!

 Surf Camps Canary Islands Guide